 I just want to know what the chances are for the employer to go to the board of review and win when I just appealed and won?

-If they were present and offered testimony and had their chance to submit documentation for their case .. the appeal also needs to be based upon a perceived error, but instead of showing that a postponement was denied without good cause, they have to focus upon what they believe to be an error in procedure made by the ALJ, whether it is for something like ignoring testimony or giving improper weight to hearsay vs. direct testimony, refusal to allow a document into the record .. etc. This isn't as easy to do.
+If the first hand witnesses were all present and offered testimony and had their chance to submit documentation for their case .. the appeal would then needs be based upon a perceived procedural error of a hearing officer.
+Those type of board appeals may include reference to things like ignoring testimony, giving improper weight to hearsay vs. direct testimony, or refusal to allow a document into the record .. etc.